 E-signature has been recognised by law in Singapore through the passage of the Electronic Transactions Act 2010 (ETA).
-Contracts are generally valid when two parties reach an agreement, this could be orally, electronically or written.
-A written signature is not necessary for a contract to be valid, Section 8 of the ETA gives criteria that an electronic signature must meet in order to be recognised as satisfying any rule of law requiring a signature.
+Contracts are generally valid when two parties reach an agreement; this could be oral, electronically or written.
+A written signature is not necessary for a contract to be valid, Section 8 of the ETA gives criteria that an electronic signature must meet to be recognised as satisfying any rule of law requiring a signature.

 However, E-signatures cannot be used to sign the following documents: wills, negotiable instruments, document of title.
 Bills of exchange, promissory notes, consignment notes, bills of lading, transferable document, declaration of trust or power of attorney, contract for the sale or other disposition of immovable property.